2025–26 Spanish stage of the UEFA Regions' Cup

 The 2025–26 Spanish stage of the UEFA Regions' Cup is the 13th staging of Spanish stage of the UEFA Regions' Cup.
 The winners will qualify for the 2027 UEFA Regions' Cup.

-17 teams will participate as Ceuta and Melilla resigned to join the competition.
+17 teams participated as Ceuta and Melilla resigned to join the competition.
 Aragon are the defending champions.

 Competition format

-The 17 teams joined the preliminary round, played as mini-tournaments with three or four teams in each group, where eight teams will advance to further stages.
+The 17 teams joined the preliminary round, played as mini-tournaments with three or four teams in each group, where eight teams advanced to further stages.

 The draw of the first stage was held on 9 October 2025.